 Hampton Mansion was built between 1783 and 1790 for Captain Charles Ridgely and his wife Rebecca Dorsey.
 It is one of the best surviving examples of Georgian architecture in the United States, a style that requires complete symmetry.
 This means that one half of the house is essentially a mirror image of the other half, and that visually there is no front or back—both sides are the same.
 The architecture is so impressive that Hampton National Historical Site was the first and only National Park created to preserve a structure solely for its architectural merit.

-Guided tours, which are the only way to get inside the mansion, are typically given Thursdays through Sundays multiple times each day.
-Space is limited to fifteen people per tour and spots are taken on a first come, first served basis.
-Tickets are free, and you must stop at the Visitor Center prior to the tour to get one.
+Guided tours, which are the only way to get inside the mansion, are typically given Thursdays through Sundays at multiple times each day.
+Space is limited to fifteen people per tour.
+Tickets can be obtained in advance at Recreation.gov from 90 days in advance up until 10 PM the night before the tour.
+While technically free, there is a $1 service charge per ticket.
+Any tickets not reserved via Recreation.gov will be available at the Visitor Center on a first come, first served basis on the day of the tour.
+There is no charge for these tickets.
 For a current schedule, check the official Hampton National Historic Site’s Ranger Programs web page.

 The only exception to the first come, first served rule is for groups of ten or more people.
 Such groups must call ahead to schedule a tour at least two weeks in advance.
 To make a reservation call (410) 962-4290.